Mahonri Schwalger: International career

 Schwalger made his debut for the Samoan national team in 2000 against Wales and developed into a fixture for the side, representing them at the 2003 and 2007 Rugby World Cups.
 Noted for his leadership skills, he served as team captain at the 2011 Rugby World Cup.
 However, he was controversially dropped from the team in 2012 after criticizing team management.

 He was also selected for the Pacific Islanders team to tour Europe at the end of 2006.

+Prosecution

+In September 2024 Mase was arrested and charged with multiple serious offences against members of his family, including indecent assault, unlawful sexual connection, and sexual conduct with a person under 16.
+He resigned as coach of the Samoa national rugby union team on 6 January 2025.